Boston University vs. Holy Cross Predictions & Picks - Women's Patriot Tournament Championship

 Boston University Performance Insights

-- The Terriers are outscoring opponents by 11.8 points per game with a +366 scoring differential overall.
-They put up 69.2 points per game (104th in college basketball) and allow 57.4 per contest (30th in college basketball).
+- The Terriers have a +366 scoring differential, topping opponents by 11.8 points per game.
+They're putting up 69.2 points per game to rank 104th in college basketball and are giving up 57.4 per outing to rank 30th in college basketball.

-- With 71.1 points per game in Patriot contests, Boston University is putting up 1.9 more points per game in conference games compared to its overall average (69.2 PPG).
+- With 71.1 points per game in Patriot action, Boston University is scoring 1.9 more points per game in conference games compared to its season average (69.2 PPG).

-- Offensively, the Terriers have fared better at home this season, scoring 74.8 points per game, compared to 63.3 per game on the road.

-- Boston University surrenders 58.8 points per game when playing at home, compared to 55.9 on the road.
+- Boston University cedes 58.8 points per game in home games, compared to 55.9 in road games.

-- On offense, the Terriers have increased their production a little bit over their last 10 games, scoring 73.2 points per contest over that span as opposed to the 69.2 they've put up over the course of this year.
+- The Terriers have been racking up 73.2 points per contest in their last 10 appearances, an average that's a little higher than the 69.2 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.